Oil and Gas Terms Beginning with “S” — Page 14

 Slang for substructure, which is the part of the rig that supports the derrick, rig floor and associated equipment.
 Read more →

-A plate tectonic process in which one lithospheric plate descends beneath another into the asthenosphere during a collision at a convergent plate margin.
-Because of the relatively higher density of oceanic lithosphere,… Read more →
+Subduction is the tectonic process in which a dense oceanic lithospheric plate descends beneath a less dense continental or oceanic plate at a convergent plate boundary, driven by negative buoyancy of the cold slab,… Read more →